sanderkohnstamm/mavshark/README.md

 #### Why output to binary or .txt

 The mavlink connection can also be made on .bin files, all the messages are then read and parsed correctly.
-For the replay functionality we need or own json messadges with the timestamps.
-Use regular output file for this.
+This happens almost instantainuously, so would not make sense to attempt to replay this.

+For the replay functionality, i have added the regular output functionality that also logs the timings in between.
+This way, whilst replaying certain sets of commands, timing can be easily managed.

+#### Which connection types
+Rust mavlink is used, which allows for the following connection types:

+tcpin:<addr>:<port> to create a TCP server, listening for incoming connections tcpout:<addr>:<port> to create a TCP client udpin:<addr>:<port> to create a UDP server, listening for incoming packets udpout:<addr>:<port> to create a UDP client udpbcast:<addr>:<port> to create a UDP broadcast serial:<port>:<baudrate> to create a serial connection file:<path> to extract file data

 ## **License**